Food and Nutrition

 Find a number of Columbia Dining resources including a Healthy Eating Guide and tools to help you eat healthier both on and off campus.

-To learn more or to enroll, call United Healthcare at 800-232-9357 or visit this website.
+To learn more or to enroll, call a United Healthcare Wellness Coach at 800-478-1057 or visit this website.

 Columbia University employees and dependents covered under the university’s medical plan may be eligible for coverage for nutrition counseling with a Registered Dietitian.